Competitive Intelligence in The Real World. What is it?

 Also, you need to be able to justify why you came up with this Intelligence.
 If you can’t, you will look daft in front of a decision-maker.

 Now you have the Intelligence.
 Did we mention that Intelligence should be forward-looking?
 You will be swamped with data that tells you what has happened.
 Intelligence needs to tell you what is happening and what will happen.
 An Intelligence officer’s career will not last long if one looks backwards.
 They tell a brigade that enemy troops are over that hill.
 Only to find after attacking there are not.
 “Well, the data told me there were there 2 months ago.
 So I’m not sure what went wrong?”

 If you have a good idea of what’s going to happen.
 And where it’s happening and when you have a greater chance of developing your options.
 Intelligence needs to offer alternatives.
 It’s the decision-maker’s prerogative to accept or reject them.

 Every key finding and every prediction needs to be measured.
 From definitely going to happen to probably, and possibly to could.
 Define these phrases to avoid confusion.

 7. To control the outcome

 You know what’s probably going on.
 You have options available to you.
 You now know how to control the outcome of the situation.
 Define what you need to do to control the outcome.

 8. Keep an unbiased eye on things

-What is Competitive Intelligence in the real world?
+Competitive Intelligence in the real world.
+What is it?

-This post asked what is Competitive Intelligence in the real world?
-It offered an eight step process to understand how to do Competitive Intelligence.
+This post asked about competitive intelligence in the real world.
+What is it?
+It offered an eight-step process to understand how to do competitive intelligence.